depas98/actionStats/README.md

    addAction(String) returning error

-This function accepts a JSON serialized string with the following format and will store each entry:
+This function accepts a JSON serialized string with the following format and will store the running average by action:

 			{"action":"jump", "time":100}
 			{"action":"run", "time":75}